PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-13 17:11:40
+Last updated: 2024-04-13 17:12:52
-Random Quote: When you spend years thinking about something obsessively, that something is your whole world, your perfect world. - Tokyo
+Random Quote: Some of you cared.
+None of you cared enough. - Hannah Baker